epogrebnyak/lamr/lamr/topics/variable-assignment.md

 ## Assignment operator may update a variable itself

-Assignment in Python can be used repeatedly and may works to update the variable itself.
+Assignment in Python works to update the variable itself.
-What happens if you encounter the variable name on the right side of the right side of assignment?
+This happens if you encounter the same variable name on both sides of assignment operator.
-Same rule applies:
+Usual rule applies:

 > Take whatever there is on the right side of `=`,
 > evaluate it and bind to the variable name on the left.